Drive your career forward with an associate degree in automotive services technology.

-Do you have a knack for repair or a love of reconstruction?
 The Auto/Diesel Institute of Michigan was conceived and built to elevate technical training beyond anything previously available in the Midwest.
-As a student in our automotive services technology program, you'll be taught by master technicians who will prepare you to take eight ASE certification exams and become an ASE Master Certified Automotive Technician.
+As a student in our automotive services technology program, you’ll be taught by Automotive Serivce Excellence, ASE master technicians/instructors who will prepare you to take eight ASE certification exams and become an ASE Master Certified Automotive Technician.

 Trained and certified in all areas of vehicle service, master technicians use their advanced mechanical, technical, and troubleshooting skills to inspect, maintain, and repair cars and light trucks.
 In today’s market, those who understand new and sophisticated vehicle and service technologies and have advanced training and certifications in multiple areas have the best job opportunities and earning potential.